dludemann/tma-cc/content/bumble/bumble-search.md

 <p>Just be aware that any of these options could get a little messy!
 If confronting someone about their Bumble profile could lead to you being in an unsafe situation, make sure that you have a safe place to go <em>before</em> you start playing detective.</p>
 <p></p>
 <p>Remember: it&rsquo;s much easier to break something than it is to fix it!</p>
-<h2>Tips to Consider to Not Get Caught Searching for Somebody on Bumble</h2>
+<h2 id="tips-to-consider-to-not-get-caught-searching-for-somebody-on-bumble"><a href="#tips-to-consider-to-not-get-caught-searching-for-somebody-on-bumble">Tips to Consider to Not Get Caught Searching for Somebody on Bumble</a></h2>
 <p>While we&rsquo;re definitely more in the &ldquo;honesty is the best policy&rdquo; camp, your situation may need you to be especially careful if you&rsquo;re trying to suss out if someone is on Bumble.</p>
 <p></p>
 <p>In that case, here are our top four tips for how to covertly search for a Bumble user.</p>